anoneemo/StringS/README.md

 ------------------------------------------ Guide ----------------------------------------------

-WARNING: launching the game in a channel where colors are enabled is STRONGLY suggested.
+WARNING: launching the game in a channel with colors enabled is STRONGLY suggested.
 The game may get confusing if colors are disabled.

 Remember: you can open "Strings.pan" with NotePad or any other basic code/text editor.
 Do NOT